 If you are visiting with friends for a fun-filled holiday with parties, street-shopping, and adventure, then North Goa is where you should stay.
 There are various types of accommodation here for all budget ranges.
 This is the most developed part of Goa and like Panjim, is well connected to the famous tourist spots.
 There are cheap rented apartments, budget hotels, hostels, and luxury hotels as well.
 Some great places to stay here are Nerul, Candolim, Anjuna, etc.

-There are many budget hotels in Goa which you can find on Make My Trip and HotelsCombined.
+There are many budget hotels in Goa which you can find online.
 But if you are looking for something unique, someplace worth putting your money on, this is the only list you should look at.
 Affordable luxury hotels, 5-star beach resorts, boutiques, yoga retreats – the list has it all.
 What’s more, this has been curated with the help of travel experts all over the world who have the experience of staying in different places and can distinguish the best from the good.

 Pin the image below to save the post.